Rigidity of random stationary measures and applications to point processes: Introduction

-{\bf Necessary and sufficient conditions.} In the current article, we study the rigidity properties of a $ L^{2}$ (wide-sense) stationary measure $ \M$ on $ \mathbb{R}^{d}$ or $ \mathbb{Z} ^{d}$.
-We shall establish for $ k\in \mathbb{Z} $ a characterisation of $ k$-th order linear rigidity, which is the property that the $ k$-th order moments of $ \M$ restricted to $ B(0,1)$ can be a.s. recovered (linearly) from $ \M \setminus B(0,1)$, in terms of the behaviour around the origin of the structure factor $ \S$, the generalised Fourier transform of the correlation measure, and more precisely of its continuous part $ \s_{}(u)du$.
-The deep relation between the behaviour of $ \S_{}$ around $ 0$ and hyperuniformity emerges from the fact that \eqref{eq:hu} is the equivalent in the Fourier domain to the vanishing of $ \S$ near $ 0$.
-We show that the decay exponent of $ \s_{}$ near $ 0$ is related to its degree of rigidity, i.e. the number of moments of $ \M\cap B(0,1)$ that can be determined by the outside configuration $ \M\cap B(0,1)^{c}.$
+{\bf Necessary and sufficient conditions.} In the current article, we study the rigidity properties of a $ L^{2}$ (wide-sense) stationary measure $ \M$ on $ \mathbb{R}^{d}$ or $ \mathbb{Z} ^{d}$, where a point process $ \P$ is naturally associated to the atomic measure $ \sum_{x\in \P}\delta _{x}$.
+We shall establish for $ k\in \mathbb{N} $ a characterisation of $ k$-th order linear rigidity, which is the property that the $ k$-th order moments of $ \M$ restricted to $ B(0,1)$ can be a.s. recovered (linearly) from $ \M 1_{ B(0,1)^{c}}$, in terms of the behaviour around the origin of the spectral measure $ \S$, the generalised Fourier transform of the covariance measure, and more precisely of its continuous component $ \s_{}(u)du$.
+The deep relation between the behaviour of $ \S_{}$ around $ 0$ and hyperuniformity emerges from the fact that \eqref{eq:hu} is the equivalent in the Fourier domain to the vanishing of $ \S$ near $ 0$ in a weak sense.
+We show exactly how the decay exponent of $ \s_{}$ is related to its degree of rigidity, i.e. the number of moments of $ \M1_{ B(0,1)}$ that can be determined by the outside configuration $ \M1_{ B(0,1)^{c}}.$

-More precisely, on a bounded set $ A$, it is sufficient for $ k$-rigidity that $ \s_{}^{-1}$ has a pole of order $ 2k$ in $ 0$ (Theorem \ref{thm:main-krigid-iso}).
-For {\it number rigidity} ($ k = 0$) or if $ d = 1$, or if $ \s_{}$ is isotropic, it exactly means that for any neighbourhood $ U$ of $ 0,$
+More precisely, on a bounded set $ A$, it is sufficient for $ k$-rigidity that $ \s_{}^{-1}$ has a pole of order $ k$ in $ 0$ in a particular sense (Theorem \ref{thm:main-krigid-iso}).
+For {\it number rigidity} ($ k = 0$), if $ \s_{}$ is {\it isotropic}, i.e. invariant under rotations of $ \mathbb{R}^{d}$, or if $ d = 1$, it exactly means that for any neighbourhood $ U$ of $ 0,$

-the condition can be more complicated in higher dimensions or without isotropy.
-This explains most results cited above about number rigidity and $ 1$-rigidity, and also generalises the sufficient conditions of \cite{GL17} and \cite{BufLinear} for number rigidity.
+the situation can be more complicated in higher dimensions without isotropy (Proposition \ref{ex:spectral-counterexample}).
+This explains most results cited above about number rigidity and $ 1$-rigidity, and also generalises the sufficient conditions of \cite{GL-sufficient} and \cite{BufLinear} for number rigidity.